-Your Son or Daughter Will Learn:
+Here's What Your Teen Will Learn:

-- How to plan and track projects.
+- How to manage time and workloads more efficiently.